SAMAD101/Chino/README.md

 ### Setting Up the Project for development

+#### Contributing to the Project:
+> Refer to the [Contributing Guide](CONTRIBUTING.md) for detailed information on how to contribute to this project, including setup instructions for development.
+> And also refer to the [Code of Conduct](CODE_OF_CONDUCT.md) for the community guidelines.

 - **Fork the Repository**:

   Get your own fork/copy of the project from GitHub by clicking the "Fork" button.